isomerpages/moe-chungchenghighyis/_our-cca/CCA.md

 ### Compulsory CCA Participation

 CCA is an integral part of the student’s holistic education in school.
-Hence, CCA participation is compulsory at the secondary school level, and every student is expected to participate in a CCA from one of the four CCA groups, namely, Clubs & Societies, Physical Sports, Uniformed Groups (UG) and Visual & Performing Arts (VPA).
+Hence, CCA participation is compulsory at the secondary school level, and every student is expected to participate in a CCA from one of the four CCA groups, namely, Clubs, Physical Sports, Uniformed Groups (UG) and Visual & Performing Arts (VPA).
 Participation in a school-based CCA allows the teachers to guide and chart the development of the student beyond the learning from the subject disciplines in the classroom, in areas such as leadership and character development, and the 21st Century Competencies (21CC).

 ### Sec 1 CCA Experience

 **1. Objectives**
-a) To allow Secondary 1 students to explore their interest in Co-Curricular Activities (CCA) and make a more informed choice
+a) To allow Secondary 1 students to explore their interest in Co-Curricular Activities (CCA) and make an informed choice

-b) To involve Upper Secondary students in the selection of CCA members via auditions, selection trials, and interviews
+b) To involve CCA leaders (Upper Secondary students) in the selection of CCA members via auditions, selection trials, and interviews

 **2. Duration**
 It is compulsory for every student to be involved in a school-based CCA, taking up about 6 hours per week.
 Students have about 2 weeks in January to decide which CCA they are keen to participate in.